Office of the Vice President for Community Services

 The Institute of Texan Cultures is the state's museum dedicated to enhancing the understanding of cultural history and its influence on the people of Texas.
 The institute's mission is accomplished through an expansive exhibit floor, a document and photo library, an extensive outreach program to Texas schools, and specialized, periodic major exhibits.
 The institute also serves special educational programs at the university.
 Admission is free for faculty, staff and students with UTSA ID.

-The UTSA Mexico Center fosters academic, research, cultural and programmatic exchanges with universities and organizations in Mexico, engaging students, faculty and staff, and promoting a better understanding of Mexico and its relationship to the United States.
-The UTSA Mexico Center provides a forum for communication between policy makers, scholars, business representatives and professionals from the United States and Mexico to bring about mutual understanding and productive relationships.
+The UTSA Mexico Center fosters academic, research, cultural, and programmatic exchanges with universities and organizations in Mexico.
+It engages students, faculty, staff, and community members in promoting informed analyses of U.S.-Mexico relations.
+The UTSA Mexico Center provides a forum for communication among policy makers, scholars, business representatives and professionals from the United States and Mexico to bring about presentations, publications, mutual understanding, and productive collaborations.

-The Child and Adolescent Policy Research Institute is a university-wide research institute that fosters cross-disciplinary collaborations and translates research results into policy recommendations.
-The institute supports the study of topics such as infant cognition and language development, early literacy, juvenile justice, child abuse prevention, foster care youth, pediatric obesity prevention, early childhood education, school readiness, and dropout prevention.
+The Child and Adolescent Policy Research Institute is a university-wide research center that fosters cross-disciplinary collaborations and translates research results into policy recommendations.
+The institute supports the study of infant cognition and language development, the experiences of immigrant youth and children, housing, early literacy, child abuse prevention, foster youth, early childhood education, school readiness, and dropout prevention.